How to Mirror Android to Laptop: 5 Best Methods (2026)

 Yes.
 Both scrcpy and Vysor support USB-only mirroring that doesn’t need Wi-Fi at all.
 This is the best option when you’re on a network that blocks mirroring traffic (like hotel or office Wi-Fi) or when you need the lowest possible latency for gaming or screen recording.

-USB mirroring has two advantages: zero network dependency and lower latency (35-45ms vs 150-200ms wireless).
+USB mirroring has two advantages: zero network dependency and noticeably lower latency than any wireless method.
 The only requirement is a USB cable that supports data transfer, not just charging.
-Samsung’s support page confirms that some budget USB-C cables only carry power without data transfer capability, so check the cable packaging for “data” or “sync” labels.
+Some budget USB-C cables only carry power without data transfer capability, so check the cable packaging for “data” or “sync” labels.

 For connecting to a TV instead of a laptop, consider screen mirroring without Wi-Fi using an HDMI adapter, or check out our guide on Chromecast with Safari if you’re in an Apple ecosystem.